 Just as John becomes settled into his new life, the Mogadorians show up and kidnap Henri.
-The fight with the Mogadorians now begins in earnest, with John and his friends being helped by Number Six
+The fight with the Mogadorians now begins in earnest, with John and his friends being helped by Number Six (Teresa Palmer).

 Children and adolescents may react adversely at different ages to themes of crime, suicide, drug and alcohol dependence, death, serious illness, family breakdown, death or separation from a parent, animal distress or cruelty to animals, children as victims, natural disasters and racism.
 Occasionally reviews may also signal themes that some parents may simply wish to know about.

 Aliens; Bullying; Destiny.

 Research shows that children are at risk of learning that violence is an acceptable means of conflict resolution when violence is glamourised, performed by an attractive hero, successful, has few real life consequences, is set in a comic context and / or is mostly perpetrated by male characters with female victims, or by one race against another.

 Repeated exposure to violent content can reinforce the message that violence is an acceptable means of conflict resolution.
 Repeated exposure also increases the risks that children will become desensitised to the use of violence in real life or develop an exaggerated view about the prevalence and likelihood of violence in their own world.

 I Am Number Four contains intense action violence and some school yard bullying.
 Examples include:

 - The tentacle-like arms of an alien creature smash through a door, grab hold of a man and pull him backwards through the door.